Product set growth in virtual subgroups of mapping class groups: Product set growth

-More generally, the fact that is it a homomorphism means that such a projection will always be $k$-to-1, where $k$ is the cardinality of $\ker(\varphi|_{\langle U\rangle})$.
+More generally, the fact that this map is a homomorphism means that it will always be $k$-to-1, where $k$ is the cardinality of $\ker(\varphi|_{\langle U\rangle})$.
 So long as this cardinality is finite, it turns out that uniform product set growth for $\langle U\rangle$ can be inherited from its projection to $H_1$.